mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Road closed off with no signage, 8th August :- [7998780](https://www.fixmystreet.com/report/7998780)
 - Tactile paving outside Mann's shop is worn; difficult for a blind person to identify it with a long cane., 8th August :- [7998778](https://www.fixmystreet.com/report/7998778)
 - The lighting is to dull and doesn’t give enough light so can you please put orange light bulbs in please just like they got in Milton road, 8th August :- [7998721](https://www.fixmystreet.com/report/7998721)
-- A large number of potholes along the length of Crippetts lane, along with stone debris on the road making it slippery, 8th August :- [7998664](https://www.fixmystreet.com/report/7998664)
-- Litter picking bags for collection, 8th August :- [7997917](https://www.fixmystreet.com/report/7997917)

 <!-- fix_marker ends -->